 - Determine if they are responding to a static or evolving situation and relay this information to dispatch. - Identify if the predetermined staging area is safe.
-If not safe, consider an area out of the line of sight of the incident, in line of approach to location. - Law Enforcement will establish Contact Teams of 1-4 officers to address the threat. - When appropriate personnel arrive on scene, Law Enforcement, Fire and EMS personnel will assemble into an RTF for deployment.
+If not safe, consider an area out of the line of sight of the incident, in line of approach to location. - Law Enforcement will establish Contact Teams of one (1) to four (4) officers to address the threat. - When appropriate personnel arrive on scene, Law Enforcement, Fire Department and EMS personnel will assemble into an RTF for deployment.

-If possible, determine a Causality Collection Point (CCP) prior to deploying the RTF.
+If possible, determine a CCP prior to deploying the RTF.
 Depending on the size of the incident and the location, injured victims should be placed in a CCP.
-This will be predetermined by the initial units and may be staffed with non-RTF Fire and EMS personnel.
+This will be predetermined by the initial units and may be staffed with non-RTF Fire Department and EMS personnel.